gerard2perez/ember-cli-crudtable/README.md

 ##Data Pulling

-ember-cli-crudtable has the hability to indicate and interval of time for reloading all data from the server.
+ember-cli-crudtable has the ability to indicate and interval of time for reloading all data from the server.

-You can do this by setting the **pulling** ley in the template to the time you like to pull in milliseconds.
+You can do this by setting the **pulling** let in the template to the time you like to pull in milliseconds.
 The default value if false (no pulling).

 ##Controller Configuration